romaingd/ICLR_2018/03-Huang-2018-Multi_scale_dense_networks.md

 ### Related network architectures

-* **Neural fabrics** (Sexena & Verbeek, 2016) rapidly construct a low-resolution feature map that is amenable to classification, whilst also maintaining feature maps of higher resolution for higher accuracy.
+* **Neural fabrics** (Sexena & Verbeek, 2016) rapidly construct a low-resolution feature map usable for direct classification, whilst also maintaining feature maps of higher resolution for higher accuracy in later classifiers.

-* **DenseNets** (Huang et al., 2017) bypass features optimized for early classifiers in later layers of the network.
+* **DenseNets** (Huang et al., 2017) bypass early-classifiers-optimized features to feed later layers of the network.